 Our corporate disclosure policy is designed to ensure that we release relevant information in an appropriate and timely fashion.
 The board, and the audit committee specifically, are responsible for annually reviewing our corporate disclosure policy and ensuring that we meet our continuous disclosure obligations.
 The Chief Financial Officer is responsible for the implementation and day-to-day operations of the policy.
-We also have a disclosure committee that is made up of key members of senior management who review all corporate disclosure before it is publicly released.
+We also have a disclosure committee that is made up of key phone (416) 667-5511 fax (416) 667-5555 email investorrelations@toromont.commail Toromont Industries Ltd.